Meet1855-vartak/bookstore-assignment/README.md

 # 📚 The Book Nook - Bookstore E-Commerce Website

-A beautiful and elegant bookstore website built with React + Vite, featuring a classic cream, brown and gold theme with multipage navigation using React Router.
+A beautiful and elegant bookstore website built with React + Vite, featuring a classic cream, brown and gold theme with multipage navigation using React Router and Supabase database integration.

 ---